Our lovely country is famous for so much, not the least of which is her contributions to the international music scene.

 Joining a choir is a great way to pick up singing tips Source: Pixabay Credit: Dimitri Vetsikas

 Mad-chester, as this metropolis is lovingly known, derives its nickname directly from the 80s music scene.

 At the time, the industry was at a low point, recovering from the disco era, and not quite sure where to turn.

 Manchester is credited as the driving force behind the British Indie music scene.

 Acts such as The Outfield and Simply Red drove the charts: simple lyrics sung by soaring voices set to melodious riffs.

-Those artists and others from the Madchester scene, their compositions, and the success of such songs on the music charts led to today’s alternative music becoming a genre onto itself, distinct from pop music.
+Those artists and others from the Madchester scene, their compositions, and the success of such songs on the music charts led to today’s alternative music becoming a genre unto itself, distinct from pop music.

 If you wanted to learn how to sing in Manchester, there are several ways to do so.

-Today, RNCM is one of the world’s leading conservatories, polishing such talents as: Jon Cristos, Mary Ann Kennedy, and Barry Banks.
+Today, RNCM is one of the world’s leading conservatories, polishing such talents as Jon Cristos, Mary Ann Kennedy, and Barry Banks.